Mount Mary University

 Among her primary scholarly interests are migration, social justice, and human trafficking.
 Her To Reap a Bountiful Harvest: Migration of Czechs Beyond the Mississippi River, 1850-1900 is the first scholarly work on Czech presence in the U.S. Her other publications resulted from her research in the field of migration, human trafficking, and from her collaboration with the Director of the Middle Way House, a domestic violence shelter in Bloomington, Indiana.

 Since she believes in the importance of service learning and community engagement learning, her courses speak to the current problems and issues, and they often/usually culminate with a community engagement project.

-Her students have ranged from graduate level (seminars in global human trafficking at a US university) to adults (Czech language), to elementary school students in the Czech Republic (ESL).
+She has been an adviser to student groups focused on the issues of exploitation, human rights, the United Nations, and human trafficking.
+She has founded a faculty study group and a nonprofit organization focusing on the study of exploitation and interpersonal Violence.
+Her students have ranged from graduate-level (seminars in global human trafficking at several U.S. universities), adults (Czech language), to elementary school students in the Czech Republic (ESL).
 She has taught face to face and online and embraces new technologies in the classroom.

 She actively volunteers for several organizations and civic projects in the U.S. and the Czech Republic.
 She has also volunteered at a civic and music education project for Roma teens.
 Her social interests include Argentine Tango, tennis, skiing, cafes, films, theater, and books.
 She has a son, Michael, and resides in Milwaukee, WI, and in Utery, the Czech Republic.